Hakafot: Hakafot of the groom

 In some Ashkenazic communities from Western Europe there is a custom that when a bride comes to the Chuppah, she circles the groom three or seven times, and afterward stands by his side.
 The earliest source for this custom comes in 1430 CE in the commentary of Rabbi Dosa HaYoni on the Torah, which notes that Austrian Jews had the custom of brides to circle three times.
 He attributes it to Jeremiah 31:21, which states, "Since God created new things in the world, woman shall encircle man."
 As time passed the custom changed to seven times in some communities, and the change may have resulted from the importance of the number seven in Kabbalah.
 As time passed other explanations for the custom's change—for example a symbol that just as the walls of Jericho that fell after Joshua and the people of Israel circled it seven times so too should the walls between spouses fall as well.
 An additional reason given is that Hakafot are a commemoration of the seven conditions of betrothal in the Book of Hosea symbolic of the engagement between God and Israel.
 Alternately, the custom remembers the three ways in Jewish law a marriage becomes binding: money, contract, and sexual intercourse.
 It is also possible that the custom was created with the influences of other cultures in the region.

 Hakafot of the Dead

 In Mizrahi communities there used to be a custom among those who dealt with the dead to encircle the bed of a deceased person seven times before burial and to say verses of Psalms, like Psalm 90 and "May God who gives strength" [אנא בכח] as a way to ward off evil spirits.
-The custom came from Kabbalah but today is rarely practiced except for far-off places when an important person dies.
-This was also the practice of an older generation of Ashkenazi Jews, as well as the Perushim; that when family members died they were treated like Rabbis and important community members.
+The custom came from Kabbalah, but today it is rarely practiced except for far-off places when an important person dies.
+This was also the practice of an older generation of Ashkenazi Jews, as well as the Perushim; that when family members died, they were treated like Rabbis and important community members.